top of page

 Your about us page is like the heartbeat of your portfolio, giving visitors a glimpse into who you are and what you bring to the table.
 Think of it as a chance to blend storytelling and design, showing off not just your data skills, but also your personality.

-Incorporate elements from the best UX portfolios by keeping things clean and easy to read with thoughtful typography.
+Keep things clean and easy to read with thoughtful typography.
 While it differs from your homepage, this page should still tie into the overall aesthetic of your portfolio.

-If you’re wondering what is web design and how to align your about page with web design portfolios, keep in mind that your layout should guide visitors seamlessly while keeping them engaged.
+If you’re wondering what is web design and how to align your portfolio about page with web design portfolios, keep in mind that your layout should guide visitors seamlessly while keeping them engaged.

 "Each combination of design elements has the potential to evoke specific emotions, convey subtle messages and leave a lasting impression on viewers.
 From the choice of font to the selection of colors and the incorporation of graphic elements, every detail plays a crucial role in shaping the overall identity of a brand." - Yaya Aaronsohn, head of Brand Maker at Wix